Setup DNX in macOS

 Step 4 - (Optional) Install Yeoman

-If you want to hack away with ASP.NET 5, you have all the tools you need (and an optional Visual Studio Code as well).
+If you want to develop ASP.NET 5, you now have all the tools you need (and an optional Visual Studio Code as well).
 However, to simplify things even more, you can use Yeoman to generate projects.
-With Yeoman, you do not have to setup each new project from scratch.
+With Yeoman, you don’t have to setup each new project from scratch.

 To install Yeoman and the ASP.NET project generator plugin, run these commands in the terminal: